-This guide will explain what the 48 CFR final rule is, how long its review may last, how your organization can prepare for CMMC contract requirements, and the resources we provide to help along the way so you can meet 2026 CMMC deadlines.
+This guide will explain what the 48 CFR final rule is and how it changes CMMC requirements, how your organization can prepare for government contract solicitation requirements, and the resources we provide to prepare your business to meet the CMMC deadline.

 What is the 48 CFR Final Rule?